avipars/CS-Resources/math/logic/README.md

 * If A ⊨ B then A ⊢ B (completeness theorem)

-Propositional logic = sentential logic (L arrow and L2)
+Propositional logic = Sentential Logic (L arrow and L2)

 Cycle = Circuit = Tour